jackhamondpro/jackhamondpro.github.io/index.md

 - [Project 2 - Automated Survey Data Analysis](#)
 - [Project 3 - Civil Engineering Website Development](#)

+### Check out more:
+- [About Me](/about/) - Learn more about my background, skills, and projects.
+- [Projects](/projects/) - Explore some of the engineering and software development projects I've worked on.

 ---

 &copy; 2025 Jack Hamond | Civil Engineering Portfolio